archmagos/thermostat/README.md

 ## Implementation

-Download repo and open index.html in Chrome or Safari (Firefox currently has some issues displaying margins correctly).
+Download repo and open index.html in browser.

 ## Further Improvements

 * Integrate with Ruby and Sinatra to implement saving state.
 * Alert message when temperature reaches upper/lower limit.
-* Correct margin issues when displaying on Firefox.